solunaire/Vectrize/README.md

-# Shapeify
+# Vectrize
-Shapeify is a mobile version of the Primitive library developed by @fogleman to generate SVG images from raster ones.
+Vectrize is a mobile version of the Primitive library developed by @fogleman to generate SVG images from raster ones.
 Developed by @rahulk64 and @jordanbuchman

 # What It Does
 This app reproduces images with geometric primitives.